Inslee mum as billionaire Tom Steyer, a former ally, enters presidential race

 “$100M would give SUCH a boost to every State Party in the country, allowing us to win up & down the ballot & invest in our organizers and volunteers.
 Invest in OUR people and THEIR power … not this bid.
 Please don’t Schultz it up!,” Podlodowski wrote on Twitter.

-Vermont Sen. Bernie Sanders, a 2020 presidential candidate, also had unkind words for Steyer’s candidacy in an interview on MSNBC, where he said that while he’s been a friend of Steyer’s, “I am a bit tired of seeing billionaires trying to buy political power.”
+Vermont Sen. Bernie Sanders, a 2020 presidential candidate, also had unkind words for Steyer’s candidacy in an interview on MSNBC, in which he said that while he’s been a friend of Steyer’s, “I am a bit tired of seeing billionaires trying to buy political power.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.